 - Try to avoid rotating your head back or arching your chest as these may prevent your upper body from descending

-- As you start to rotate, allow the wind to lift your legs with the surface area that is presented and begin to adjust your legs toward their “daffy” position
+- As you start to rotate, allow the wind to lift your legs with the surface area that is presented and begin to adjust your legs toward their “daffy” position (your stronger leg forward, the other leg pointing back)

 - As you near the end of the rotation, pick a reference point on the wall of the tunnel to aid in stopping your torso from rotating